 The legal side

 And then there are the struggles of actually trying to keep up with classwork from home.
-Lisa Wilson has been working closely alongside her teenage daughter, who has a number of health conditions, and is doing distance learning for her middle school curriculum.
+Lisa Wilson has been working closely alongside her teenage daughter, who has a number of health conditions and is working her way through her middle school curriculum.

-That’s all families can do right now: take it day-by-day, and re-evaluate each back-to-school decision as more information becomes available.
+At the end of the day, all families can really do is take it day by day and evaluation decisions as more information becomes available.

-“For family members: Search your heart, search your gut, and talk to your school about what accommodations they are making,” advised pediatric neurologist Dr. Anup Patel, who works with the Child Neurology Foundation.
+“For family members: Search your heart, search your gut, and talk to your school about what accommodations they are making,” advised Dr. Patel.